 Mount Pleasant Restaurants and Nightlife

-If you live in Mount Pleasant, most of your dining and nightlife will be spent on Main Street, the commercial centre of the neighbourhood.
+If you live in Mount Pleasant, most of your dining and nightlife will be spent on Main Street, the commercial center of the neighborhood.
 From roughly E 6th Avenue to E 33rd Avenue, Main Street is packed with unique cafes, restaurants, bars, and pubs.

 Mount Pleasant Breweries